The decriminalisation of sex work involves the removal of sex industry specific laws, offences and penalties.

 Health professional training

-The Victorian government is investing in a program of anti-stigma training and sex work education for health professionals.
+The Victorian government has invested in a program of anti-stigma training and sex work education for health professionals.

 This program aims to: